Time-Series Alignment for Multi-Station Lines

 max_interpolate_intervals : int

-Maximum number of consecutive missing intervals to interpolate during RUN state.
+Maximum consecutive missing intervals to interpolate during RUN state.

 Returns